Sunday, MAY 3

 KEYNOTES

-Join author of All The Colors Of The Dark for a discussion of life, letters, and the winding road of creativity.
+Join us for wine before, during, and after at the Unitarian Church while you listen to author of All The Colors Of The Dark for a discussion of life, letters, and the winding road of creativity.

 The Santa Barbara Literary Festival is proud to present a keynote event with Chris Whitaker, acclaimed author of All the Colors of the Dark, at the Unitarian Society of Santa Barbara.